matbesancon/BilevelOptimization.jl/README.md

 The problem can be made as complex as wanted **at the upper level**, as long as JuMP and the solver used support the constraints and objective.

+### Usage:

+The main function is `build_bilevel_lp`, which will build the JuMP model or modify it for the bilevel problem.

+The signature:
+`build_blp_model(bp::BilevelOptimization.BilevelLP, solver; comp_method)`
+builds the model from scratch.
+It will return a `Tuple`: `(m, x, y, λ, s)` with:
+- `m` the JuMP model
+- `x` the upper-level variable vector
+- `y` the lower-level variable vector
+- `λ` the dual of the lower-level problem
+- `s` the lower-level slack variable vector

+The function can also be called with a model already built:
+`build_blp_model(m::JuMP.Model, bp::BilevelOptimization.BilevelLP, x, y; comp_method)`
+In which case it will add the lower-level optimality constraints, it returns the same tuple.

+If the user is not willing to describe the whole problem using a `BilevelLP`, the following signature can be used:
+`build_blp_model(m::JuMP.Model, B::M, d, s; comp_method)`

+With `B` the lower-level constraint matrix, d the lower-level objective and `s` the lower-level slack variable.
+Only the KKT conditions are added to the model in that case (not the lower-level feasibility constraints).

 ## Installation

 The package can be installed using Julia `Pkg` tool: